What is the power forward in basketball?

 The flare screen could be set by the power forward for an offensive teammate, who would cut away from the basketball to get open near a perimeter area such as the wing or corner.

-To start the simple action, 2 receives the ball from 1.
+To start, 2 receives the ball from 1.
 Afterwards, 1 cuts to the right side wing via a flare screen set by 4.

 3 could throw a skip pass to 1 who could take the shot if open or drive to the basket.

-Also, if 1 drives and gets into the paint, then 5 could high dive into the lane from the dunker spot, receive the ball from 1 by way of a shovel pass, and score around the basket.
+Also, 1 could drive towards the lane and then 5 could high dive into the lane from the dunker spot.
+From there, 5 receive the ball from 1 and score around the basket.

 The flex screen could be set by the power forward in the space between the low post and the adjacent corner to help a teammate get open near the basket.